ichsansan/COPT-Training-Module/README.md

 ## Overview

 Welcome to the Combustion Optimization with Machine Learning Training Module!
 This module is designed to provide a comprehensive guide on building, developing, deploying, and problem analyzing for a Combustion Optimization Machine Learning (ML) system.
-By the end of this training, you will have the knowledge and skills to create an efficient and effective ML system for combustion optimization.
+By the end of this training, you will have the knowledge and skills to create an end-to-end ML system.

 ## Submodules